Donald Haines: Death

-Haines enlisted as an aviation cadet in the United States Army Air Forces on December 10, 1941, to serve in World War II.
+On December 10, 1941, three days after the attack on Pearl Harbor, Haines enlisted as an aviation cadet in the United States Army Air Forces.

 On February 20, 1943, first lieutenant Haines was flying a Bell P-39 Airacobra on a strafing mission against Erwin Rommel's forces during the Battle of Kasserine Pass in Tunisia.
 His fighter group, the 93rd Fighter Squadron, destroyed a locomotive and train cars, and 34 enemy trucks.
 Haines failed to return from the mission, and was listed as killed in action.

-Haines is buried in Inglewood Park Cemetery in Los Angeles.
+Haines is memorialized in Inglewood Park Cemetery in Los Angeles.